 There are too many variations of this error to list out for every property, but hopefully the error message should be self-explanatory.
 Please refer to the signature of the methods or properties you're using to know what kind of values are accepted.

 Some nodes are read-only.
 In particular, components and styles that exist in the team library have a local copy that you can access, but it's only a copy.
 Therefore, attempts to edit them will throw this error.

 Not all properties are overridable on instances.
 For example, you can't change the order of children in an instance, or their position.
 To check whether a particular property can be overriden on an instance, use the Figma editor and try to override that property.

 Many text properties require the font of that text node to be loaded before it can be set.
-Read more about how to work with text in the TextNode section.
+Read more about how to work with text.